schlae/graphics-gremlin/README.md

 ## Emulation Accuracy

-The logic for both the HGC and CGA cards is as close as I could get it to match the schematics available in the technical reference manuals, with two exceptions.
-The VRAM interface is specific to the 8-bit SRAM chip that I am using instead of the 16-bit SRAM on the original HGC or the 16-bit DRAM used on the CGA, so it had to be quite different from the originals.
+The logic for both the MDA/HGC and CGA cards is as close as I could get it to match the schematics available in the technical reference manuals, with two exceptions.
+The VRAM interface is specific to the 8-bit SRAM chip that I am using instead of the 16-bit SRAM on the original MDA/HGC or the 16-bit DRAM used on the CGA, so it had to be quite different from the originals.
 As a result, the sequencer state machine had to be designed from scratch.
 There are some other minor differences mostly to support the nonstandard VGA-compatible signal outputs.

 Accuracy is a work in progress.
 Certain demos, like 8088MPH, that require cycle-accurate operation on a 4.77MHz PC, don't work 100% correctly.
 The causes of this aren't yet fully understood.

 ## Future Plans

-Although the card supports just HGC and CGA, I'd like to support other video standards in the future.
+Although the card supports just MDA/HGC and CGA, I'd like to support other video standards in the future.
 EGA and even VGA would be nice, but there are two huge challenges associated with that: they use custom gate array chips and they also use a 32-bit memory bus.
 This means I would need to quadruple the pixel clock to produce four 8-bit fetches from the SRAM.
 Due to this bus bandwidth limitation, Super VGAs are totally off the table.

 There are also some neat non-graphics uses for the card.
 With some clever programming, the card could be turned into a memory card to extend the RAM in some of the older IBM PC and XT machines (XMS RAM).
 It could also emulate an expanded memory card for machines that can't run EMM386.
 BIOS extension ROMs stored in the NOR flash chip could also be mapped to ROM areas in the PC memory map, which might also be useful.